Rock Cake Recipe – Simple Baking

 Make Your Rock Cake Recipe Your Own!

 You can vary the ingredients to suit your own tastes and what you have in the cupboards.
 I use sultanas in mine but you can use currants and raisins or mixed fruit.
 I have flavoured them with mixed spice and cinnamon.
 If you want to add an extra flourish add the rind and juice of a lemon or orange.
 This recipe makes nine quite large rock cakes – you could make tweleve smaller cakes.
-Its up to you how big you make your cakes – just adjust the cooking time accordingly.
+It is up to you how big you make your cakes – just adjust the cooking time accordingly.

 - 225g / 8oz self-raising flour